A Commitment to Financial Assistance

 The Graduate Fellowship is an award granted to select students of the Balsillie School of International Affairs (BSIA) enrolled in either the Master of International Public Policy (MIPP) or the Master’s of Arts in Global Governance (MAGG) programs.
 The program complements the unique graduate studies experience at BSIA.
 It is designed to provide students an opportunity to gain mentorship and guidance from senior scholars as they advance their own policy research and writing skills.
 Since 2015, the Graduate Fellowship program has been run in partnership with Global Affairs Canada.

-The third phase is the presentation phase, which since 2015 has included a day of oral briefings at Global Affairs Canada in Ottawa.
-Following the presentation in Ottawa, students will be invited to revise their briefing notes based on the feedback they received prior to submitting them for publication.
-The briefing notes are published in an annual Global Trends Report.
+The third phase is the presentation phase to policy and governance experts.
+Following the presentation, students are invited to revise their briefing notes based on the feedback they received prior to submitting them for publication.
+The briefing notes are then published in an annual Global Trends Report.

 The Andrew and Agnes Siklos Master’s in International Public Policy Award